Who Said Neural Networks Aren't Linear?: Applications

 Because the Linearizer is linear, its Moore--Penrose pseudoinverse is also a Linearizer:

 \begin{lemma}[Moore--Penrose pseudoinverse of a Linearizer] The Moore--Penrose pseudoinverse of $f$ with respect to the induced inner products is

-\end{lemma} \begin{proof} We verify the four Penrose equations \citep{penrose1955generalized} in Appendix \ref{app:pinv}. \end{proof}
+\end{lemma} \begin{proof} We verify the four Penrose equations \citep{penrose1955generalized} in Appendix~\ref{app:pinv}. \end{proof}

 This property enables the exact encoding of data in the latent space.
-For example, given two data points $x_1,x_2$, we can encode them via $ z^{a} = (1-a)\, f^\dagger(x_1) \;+\; a\, f^\dagger(x_2), $ and decode back by $ \hat{x}^{a} = f(z^{a}). $ Fig~\ref{fig:inverse_interpolation} shows latent interpolation between two real (non-generated) images.
+For example, given two data points $x_1,x_2$, we can encode them via $ z^{a} = (1-a)\, f^\dagger(x_1) \;+\; a\, f^\dagger(x_2), $ and decode back by $ \hat{x}^{a} = f(z^{a}). $ Figure~\ref{fig:inverse_interpolation} shows latent interpolation between two real (non-generated) images.
 Additionally, we evaluate reconstruction quality using two standard metrics: LPIPS~\cite{zhang2018unreasonable} and PSNR.
-Figure~\ref{fig:three-tables}(b) shows inversion-reconstruction consistency. our results confirm that the proposed approach preserves information with high quality.
+Figure~\ref{fig:three-tables}(b) shows inversion-reconstruction consistency.
+Our results confirm high-quality information preservation.